Ghor Province: Geography

 Ghor occupies the end of the Hindu Kush mountains.
 Ghor is 2,500 meters above sea level and heavy snowfalls often block many of its rugged passes from November to April.
 It is also a drought-prone area in the summer.

 Districts

 Sports

 Football, volleyball, basketball, tennis, taekwondo and karate are all official sports of the province.
-In July 2010, the Ghor Province cricket team was founded and will represent the province in future domestic tournaments.
+In July 2010, the Ghor Province cricket team was founded and represent the province in domestic tournaments.